Monday, July 25, 2011

 25.07.11.
 Snowy Barbadoes St Cemetery, post June 13 quake

-Snowy Bealey Ave: I snapped snowmen, road islands bright with thawing snow.
-A yellow grader cleared snow at Fitzgerald Ave crossing.
+Bealey Ave: I snapped snowmen on road-islands bright with thawing snow.
+A yellow-grader cleared snow at Fitzgerald Ave crossing.

 25.07.11.
 Snow thaw & snowman, Bealey Ave, towards Fitzgerald Ave crossing, post June 13 quake